zdravkov/kendo-docs/api/javascript/ui/multiselect.md

 ### setDataSource

-Sets the dataSource of an existing DropDownList and rebinds it.
+Sets the dataSource of an existing MultiSelect and rebinds it.

 #### Parameters